antono2/vulkan/README.md

 The bindings in `src/vulkan.v` were generated from the official [vk.xml](https://github.com/KhronosGroup/Vulkan-Docs/blob/main/xml/vk.xml) vulkan registry.

 ## Dependencies
-Please make sure to pick the v vulkan bindings release for your SDK.
+Please make sure to pick the v vulkan bindings commit tag for your installed SDK.
-I assume `VULKAN_SDK` is a standard environment variable and contains the path to your [Vulkan SDK](https://vulkan.lunarg.com/doc/sdk/latest/), like `$HOME/vulkansdk-linux-x86_64-1.3.290.0`.
+I also assume `VULKAN_SDK` is a standard environment variable and contains the path to your [Vulkan SDK](https://vulkan.lunarg.com/doc/sdk/latest/), like `$HOME/vulkansdk-linux-x86_64-1.3.290.0`.
 Please create it, if not there.

 ### Linux
 Please install the [vulkan sdk](https://vulkan.lunarg.com/sdk/home).